View Device State to Test and Debug your Smart Home Skill

 connectivityproperty in your

-Only report properties that are defined by the interfaces that you implement.
-Don't report directive payload fields unless they are also properties of the interface.
+Only report properties defined by the interfaces that you implement.
+Don't report directive payload fields unless they're also properties of the interface.
 For example, the Cooking.FoodTemperatureController interface's CookByFoodTemperature directive sends the fields

 foodItem, but only

 targetFoodTemperatureis a property of that interface.
 For details, see the documentation for each interface that your skill implements.